-As you can see from the photo above, consonants are grouped by initial consonant sound with a special colour.
+As you can see from the photo above, consonants are grouped by initial consonant sounds with a special color.
 For example:

-Both ส and ษ have -s initial consonant sound when are with vowel -า (สระอา -aa sound) then both สา and ษา are pronounced exactly the same as “saa”.
+Both ส and ษ have -s initial consonant sound when are with a vowel -า (สระอา -aa sound) then both สา and ษา are pronounced exactly the same as “saa”.
 It’s because both of them share the same initial consonant sound.
-However ส is more commonly used than ษ.
+However, ส is more commonly used than ษ.

 One important thing that you have to learn from the beginning is that the 44 Thai consonants are classified into 3 classes which are High Class, Middle Class and Low Class.

 Since Thai is a tonal language which means words can be pronounced with 5 different tones with totally different meanings.
 Classes of consonants are one of the things that determine the tones of a word.

 Different classes of consonants = different tones = different meanings.
 That’s why it’s important to learn consonants based on 3 classes of consonants.

 Let me show you!

 Let’s say ก (goor-gai) is a middle-class consonant while ส (soor-suea) is a high-class consonant.

 As you can see, they are in different classes of consonants and have different tone rules.
 So learning consonants by each class is the easiest way to master Thai consonants.